 Compared to the more complex Sega Saturn, all graphics are drawn into a single frame-buffer.

 In order to apply lighting effects over these polygons, the system provides two algorithms:

 The reason of having this choice comes down to the fact that Flat shading provides ~2.5 times more polygons per second than Gouraud, so it’s important to optimise which polygons need a more realistic shading than others.

 The GPU performs a very inexpensive routine called Affine Texture Mapping to stamp textures on our polygons.
-This technique only operates using 2D coordinates (x/y values) while discarding the third coordinate used for perspective (z value).
+This technique only operates using 2D coordinates (X/Y values) while discarding the third coordinate used for perspective (Z-value).

-The system also includes the following effects available to use:
+The unit also includes the following effects available to use:

-It’s worth mentioning that the PS1 happened to excel at these features!
+It’s worth mentioning that the PS1 happened to excel at those effects!